anhuaxiang/mcp-server-couchbase/README.md

 - Check that the database user has proper permissions to access the specified bucket.
 - Confirm that the uv package manager is properly installed and accessible.
 You may need to provide absolute path to uv in the `command` field in the configuration.
 - Check the logs for any errors or warnings that may indicate issues with the MCP server.
 The server logs are under the name, `mcp-server-couchbase.log`.

+---

+# 📢 Support Policy

+We truly appreciate your interest in this project!
+This project is **community-maintained**, which means it's **not officially supported** by our support team.

+If you need help, have found a bug, or want to contribute improvements, the best place to do that is right here — by [opening a GitHub issue](https://github.com/Couchbase-Ecosystem/mcp-server-couchbase/issues).
+Our support portal is unable to assist with requests related to this project, so we kindly ask that all inquiries stay within GitHub.

+Your collaboration helps us all move forward together — thank you!